MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/global-get-started-with-tax-calculation-service.md

 ### High-level configuration

-The following steps provide a high-level overview of the configuration process for the Tax Calculation Service.
+The following steps provide a high-level overview of the configuration process for the Tax Calculation.

-1. In LCS, install the **Tax Calculation** add-in in your LCS project.
-2. In RCS, create the **Tax Calculation** feature.
+1. In RCS, create the **Tax Calculation** feature.
+If you are on 10.0.39 or higher version, instead of Regulatory Configuration Service (RCS), use Globalization Studio Workspace in Dynamics 365 Finance.
-3. In RCS, set up the **Tax Calculation** feature:
+2. Set up the **Tax Calculation** feature:

     1. Select the tax configuration version.
     2. Create tax codes.